Kyler Gordon: 2024

 The Chicago Bears hired Eric Washington as their new defensive coordinator after Alan Williams resigned at the beginning of the 2023 NFL season.
 Washington chose to retain Jaylon Johnson and Tyrique Stevenson as the starting cornerbacks as Gordon remained third on the depth chart and the first-team nickelback.

 On October 13, 2024, Gordon produced seven combined tackles (five solo) before suffering an injury and exited during the third quarter of 35–16 win against the Jacksonville Jaguars.
 On November 29, the Bears announced their decision to fire head coach Matt Eberflus after they fell to a 4–8 record.
 In Week 14, he recorded four combined tackles (two solo) and made a season-high two pass deflections as the Bears defeated the Tennessee Titans 17–24.
 He ended the 2024 NFL season with a total of 75 combined tackles (48 solo), five pass deflections, a career-high three fumble recoveries, a forced fumble in 15 games and 13 starts.
 He received an overall grade of 76.0 from Pro Football Focus, which ranked him 20th among 122 cornerbacks in 2024.

 2025

 On April 13, 2025, Gordon agreed to a three-year, $40 million contract extension with the Bears.
 He was placed on injured reserve due to groin and calf injuries on October 25.
+Gordon was activated on November 27, ahead of the team's Week 13 matchup against the Philadelphia Eagles.
+Gordon was placed back on injured reserve due to a groin injury on December 13.
+He was activated on January 10, 2026, ahead of the team's Wild Card matchup against the Green Bay Packers.

+2026

+Gordon began the 2026 season on the PUP list due to a calf injury.